hgrecco/pint/docs/performance.rst

 in command line applications that create and drop registries.

-Since version 0.19, part of this process can be cached resulting in a 5x to 20x performance improvement for registry instantiation.
+Since version 0.19, part of this process can be cached resulting in a 5x to 20x performance improvement for registry instantiation using an included version of flexcache_.
 This feature is experimental and therefore disabled by default, but might be enable in future versions.

 To enable this feature just use the `cache_folder` argument to provide (as a str or pathlib.Path) the location where the cache will be saved.